spiral/roadrunner-bridge/README.md

 By default, generator will look for proto files using `Spiral\RoadRunnerBridge\GRPC\ProtoRepository\FileRepository` in local folder.

-You can extend a behavior and change the place where to look for list of proto files, for example, create a repository like RRConfigProtoFilesRepository, or BufProtoFilesRepository
+You can extend a behavior and change the place where to look for list of proto files, for example, create a repository like `RRConfigProtoFilesRepository`, or `BufProtoFilesRepository`

 There is complete example of how to use proto files repositories:
 ```php